EnterpriseDB/barman/doc/manual/43-backup-commands.en.md

 to enable the fetching of WALs from the Barman server, alternatively use `--no-get-wal` to disable it.

+### Recovering compressed backups

+If a backup has been compressed using the `backup_compression` option then `barman recover` is able to uncompress the backup on recovery.
+This is a multi-step process:

+1. The compressed backup files are copied to a staging directory on the local or remote server using Rsync.
+2. The compressed files are uncompressed to the target directory.
+3. Config files which need special handling by Barman are extracted in the staging directory, analysed or edited as required, and copied to the recovery destination using Rsync.
+4. The staging directory for the backup is removed.

+Because barman does not know anything about the environment in which it will be deployed it relies on the `recovery_staging_path` option in order to choose a suitable location for the staging directory.

+If you are using the `backup_compression` option you *must* therefore either set `recovery_staging_path` in the global/server config *or* use the `--recovery-staging-path` option with the `barman recover` command.
+If you do neither of these things and attempt to recover a compressed backup then Barman will fail rather than try to guess a suitable location.

+The staging directory is only removed on successful completion of the recovery.
+This allows subsequent recovery attempts to avoid transferring any compressed files which have previously been transferred.
+Should you ever wish to remove the staging directory manually then the naming scheme
+is: `${recovery_staging_path}/barman-staging-${server_name}-${backup_id}`.

 ## `show-backup`

 You can retrieve all the available information for a particular backup of